 Pella of Terre Haute can help you choose the best option for your house.

-Near-Identical Look with Distinctive Differences
+Look-alikes with Distinctive Differences

 To the uninformed, bay windows and bow windows are virtually identical.
 They both extend outward from the walls of your home.
 And use a window opening to create a spacious feel.

 But with just a little know-how and training, any homeowner can see which is a bay or bow window.

 Bay windows have:

 - A central picture window that won’t open.

 - Two venting windows on either side that vary in style.

 - A shape that’s less angular and more curved.